2048KB/Echoes/README.md

 # Echoes - Multilingual Audio/Video Transcriber

-A Python application that transcribes audio and video files into text, supporting multiple languages including English and Spanish, German, Japanese, Chinese and more.
+A Python application that transcribes audio and video files into text, supporting multiple languages including English, Spanish, German, Japanese, Chinese and more.
 Built with OpenAI's Whisper model and a modern GUI interface.

 ## Features